Pertussis (also known as whooping cough)—A preventable disease on the rise

 What are the signs and symptoms?

 Pertussis usually starts with cold symptoms (runny nose, sneezing, mild fever, and cough).
 This is called stage 1 and lasts for about two weeks.
-In stage 2, the coughing becomes more severe and frequent, and the “whooping” sound is heard (Hear the sound of the pertussis cough).
+In stage 2, the coughing becomes more severe and frequent, and the “whooping” sound is heard.
+(Hear the sound of the pertussis cough.)
+Individuals with pertussis spread the illness most easily during stage 1 and the first two weeks of stage 2.

 People with pertussis may have 15-24 coughing attacks a day.
 After an episode, the person often vomits and feels very tired.
 Between episodes, there may be no signs of illness.
 This stage can last for weeks or months, which is why pertussis is sometimes called the “100-day cough.”
 Stage 3 lasts about 2-3 weeks, as the person gradually gets better with less and less coughing.